-Interaction control appears on Samsung devices either through the accessibility menu or by pressing Home and the Volume Down buttons.
-It lets you turn your motion gestures and screen timeout settings on or off, but the coolest part of it is that you can block off specific areas of the screen from responding to touch input, like the status bar or notification shade, for example.
+Interaction control can also be found in the accessibility menu.
+It lets you turn your motion gestures and screen timeout settings on or off, but the coolest part is that on some Android smartphones you can block off specific areas of the screen from responding to touch input, like the status bar or notification shade, for example.

 Check your particular device's accessibility settings to see if you have these features listed under a different name.
-For example, the LG G3 calls Interaction Controls, ''Touch Control Areas,'' so a little bit of exploration is definitely worthwhile.
-I've added screenshots from a Nexus 5, Galaxy S4 and the LG G3 in this article to give you a quick look at the various options available in Accessibility Settings.
-Here's the rest of the Galaxy S4's accessibility options for rererence.
+For example, on some LG devices Interaction Controls may be called ''Touch Control Areas,'' so a little bit of exploration is definitely worthwhile.
+On HTC, as you can, see from the above screen shot, Switch Access also give a variety of options for people with motor impairments.

-I won't walk you through every single accessibility setting because there's simply too many, as you can probabyly tell, but these are a few of the ones I use and appreciate.
-In any case, I hope I've sparked your interest enough to encourage you to check them out for yourself because there's some truly great stuff in there, whether you think you need it or not.
+I won't walk you through every single accessibility setting because there's simply too many, as you can probably tell, but these are a few of the ones I use and appreciate.
+In any case, I hope I've sparked your interest and encouraged you to check the accessibility options out for yourself.
+There's some truly great stuff in there, whether you think you need it or not.

 Do you use accessibility options?
 What is your favorite and what do you use it for?